-Remove users that are no longer existent or accessible in a target location.
+Remove users that no longer exist or who are inaccessible in a target location.

 Note: External users can be temporarily flagged as orphaned users when they are created due to a short time lapse between Azure Active Directory and SharePoint that prevents synchronization.